We have live bait (crawlers) (minnows 1 mile away), docks aplenty and a cement boat ramp for easy access.

 The pan fish are nothin' trophy size but plentiful, and make a good food supply for the bigger predator fish in the lake.
 Take a tip from Joe, they also taste pretty darn good at a family meal.
 It's as fresh as you can get, straight from spring fed, clean waters!

 BIG JOHN CAN DIRECT YOU TO OTHER NEARBY LAKES

-There's Big John on a good crappie day (there are crappie in 11th Crow Wing, but this particular stringer was not caught here).
+There's Big John on a good crappie day (pic at right - there are crappie in 11th Crow Wing, but this particular stringer was not caught here).
 Tell the big guy what you're wanting and he might be able to hand you a map and suggest a trip for you.
 Remember, there are 90 lakes within a 10 mile radius.